STONE-WORK: collective achievement in Anglo-Irish architectural production, 1700-1800

 Design and Material Relationship

 How can design be related to the material from which it takes form and the skills which give it form?
-Though the interdependence of systems and actors is a key scientific concept, it has had inadequate impact on the study of early modern architecture.
+Though interdependence of systems and actors is a key scientific concept, it has had inadequate impact on the study of early modern architecture.

-The Role of Stone
+Importance of Stone

 Stone, the most valued building material of the period, offers a way into architectural process which forces us to include the broader community involved in the making of buildings.
 No other medium so fully encapsulates the sequential nature of architectural production involving a wide range of agents of varying skill and authority.